markus-zzz/zzzconsulting-website/_posts/2020-04-25-sigrok-usb-dev.markdown

 As usual the platform for my experiment will be the excellent [ULX3S](https://radiona.org/ulx3s/).
 The board has two USB micro female connectors where the second (designated US2) is wired directly to the ECP5 FPGA.

 #### Schematics

-Full schematics are found [here](https://github.com/emard/ulx3s/blob/master/doc/schematics.pdf) but for sake of this discussion I have extracted the relevant parts.
+Full schematics are found [here](https://github.com/emard/ulx3s/blob/master/doc/schematics.pdf) but for the sake of this discussion I have extracted the relevant parts.

 ![ULX3S US2](/download/sigrok-usb/ulx3s-schematics-usb-1.png)

 What is interesting to note here is that the *USB_FPGA_D+* and *USB_FPGA_D-* pair is connected to the FPGA twice.
 One pair is connected to a differential IO cell and the second pair is connected to single ended IO cells.
 Reason is that USB requires us to both drive and sample differential as well as single ended.
 Still weird though as ECP5 docs kind of suggest that all of that could